uwine4850/foozy/docs/en/router/object/object.md

 `object.TemplateView.SkipRender()` method.
 To redirect to another page, you can call `http.Redirect` directly in the `Context` method.

+It is important to note that the `NotNilFormFields` parameter is universal.
+If you pass the sign "*" to it as the first element, all fields structures will be checked for emptiness.
+If you specify more structure fields after this sign, they will be excluded from checking for emptiness.
+You can also simply pass the fields to be checked without the "*" sign.
 ```
 type ObjectForm struct {
 	Text []string        `form:"text"`